Base flood elevation

-BFE, meaning base flood elevation, is the level of surface water anticipated to reach during a base flood.
+Base flood elevation (BFE) is the level that surface water will likely reach during a base flood.
 “Base flood” refers to a flood that has a 1% chance of being either equaled or exceeded in a given area in a given year.

 The Federal Emergency Management Agency (FEMA) maps base flood elevations for several flood zones.
 They are: